ritik8004/drupal_assignment/scripts/cloud_config/README.md

 7. Open file and paste your api key and api secret key in the below format and save -

 ```
-$_clientId = 'd26f32f9-6700-4e6f-baa0-b112c7c8fb70';
+$_clientId = [client_id];
-$_clientSecret = 'f4KOhAdDiQan2I82zYS8JPZ61apA2kiAkqUoo62y/us=';
+$_clientSecret = ['client_secret'];
 ```

-#Get all applications/stacks -
+# Get all applications/stacks

 We can get all the stack available in acquia cloud by running this command -
 ```
 php scripts/cloud_config/getApplications.php
 ```

-It will list down all stacks consisting of application id and application name.
+It will list down all stacks consisting of application uuid and application name.

-#Get all environments of a particular application -
+# Get all environments of a particular application

 We can get all the environments available under a particular stack by running this command -
 ```
-php scripts/cloud_config/getEnvironments.php [application_id]
+php scripts/cloud_config/getEnvironments.php [application_uuid]
 ```

-Here we pass application_id as argument and output we get is list of all environments with environment id and environment name.
-Example -
+Here we pass application_uuid as argument and output we get is list of all environments with environment uuid and environment name.

-#Create a cron job -
+# Create a cron job

 We can create a cron job by running script in createCron.php.
-We require to pass environment_id, command, frequency and job name as arguments.
+We require to pass environment uuid, cron command, cron frequency, cron label and cron server id as arguments.
 Command -
 ```
-php scripts/cloud_config/createCron.php [environment_id] [command] [frequency] [job_name]
+php scripts/cloud_config/createCron.php [env_uuid] [cron_command] [cron_frequency] [cron_label] [cron_server_id]
 ```
+Please note that cron_server_id will be used only for prod environment.
+For non-prod environments, it will be blank.

 Here is an example command -
 ```
-php scripts/cloud_config/createCron.php "5268-06063c00-aa9e-4b90-bba3-20b9fe0b1913" "/var/www/html/${AH_SITE_NAME}/scripts/cron/cron_flock.sh drush-delete-entity-cachetags acsf-tools-ml 'delete-entity-cachetags'" "0 0 * * 0" "Delete Entity Cachetags"
+php scripts/cloud_config/createCron.php ["5268-aa9e"] "/var/www/html/${AH_SITE_NAME}/scripts/cron/cron_flock.sh drush-delete-entity-cachetags acsf-tools-ml 'delete-entity-cachetags'" "0 0 * * 0" "Delete Entity Cachetags"
 ```

-#Get all cron tasks of environment-
+# Get all cron tasks of environment

-We can list all cron tasks of a particular environment by simply passing environment id as argument.
+We can list all cron tasks of a particular environment by simply passing environment uuid as argument.
 Here is the command for that -
 ```
-php scripts/cloud_config/getCronTasks.php "4186-ebc04ed7-2045-4339-97d9-a56b3eb19e2a"
+php scripts/cloud_config/getCronTasks.php [environment_uuid]
 ```

-#Get webserver name of environment -
+# Get webserver name of environment

 We can get server machine name of environment by running this command -
 ```
-php scripts/cloud_config/getWebServers.php [environment_id]
+php scripts/cloud_config/getWebServers.php [environment_uuid]
 ```

 Here we pass environment_id as argument and output will be server name.

-#Copy cron tasks from one environment to another -
+# Copy cron tasks from one environment to another

 We can copy all cron tasks of one environment to another environment of a particular stack by running this command  -
 ```
-php scripts/cloud_config/copyCronTasks.php [source_env_id] [target_env_id]
+php scripts/cloud_config/copyCronTasks.php [source_env] [target_env]
 ```

-Here source_env_id is environment id from where we are copying and target_env_id is environment id to which we want cron jobs to be copied in.
+Here source_env is environment uuid from where we are copying and target_env_id is environment uuid to which we want cron jobs to be copied in.